Pakistan and the Organisation of Islamic Cooperation: Weakened Relations of Pakistan with OIC

+Hence, for the first time in five decades, the United Arab Emirates invited foreign minister of India Sushma Swaraj to attend the inaugural plenary 46th meeting of OIC foreign ministers held in Abu Dhabi on 1 and 2 March.
+Pakistan boycotted the meet objecting to the invitation to India.

 OIC role in Pakistan-Bangladesh relationship

-It was under the pretext of the 2nd summit of OIC held in Lahore between 22–24 February 1974 that Pakistan recognised the former or ex-Eastern Pakistan as the People's Republic of Bangladesh.
+It was under the pretext of the 2nd summit of OIC held in Lahore between 22 and 24 February 1974 that Pakistan recognised the former or ex-Eastern Pakistan as the People's Republic of Bangladesh.
 Pakistan had initially not invited Bangladesh to attend the summit.
 However, as members of the OIC group gathered in Lahore, several heads of the state from the Arab world put pressure on Pakistan's then prime minister Zulfiqar Ali Bhutto, to invite Sheikh Mujibur Rehman to attend.
 A seven-member delegation from OIC in fact visited Dhaka to invite Sheikh Mujib to participate in the summit.
 As a result of the 2nd OIC summit, Pakistan formally recognised Bangladesh on 22 February 1974, and Sheikh Mujib was flown by a special aircraft from Dhaka to Lahore to attend the summit.
 Bhutto subsequently visited Dhaka in July 1974.
 Established relations on 18 January 1976.

 Pakistan has raised many important issues at the second summit of OIC.
 Pakistan has had frayed relations with India and because of its involvement in civil war, East Pakistan seceded from West Pakistan in 1971.
 The intervention gave rise to the state of Bangladesh.